Blog · Boston · A Perfect Day at Boston’s Public Garden According to a Local

 Boston Public Garden

 Boston’s Public Garden is just one of the many places in Boston worth adding to your bucket list.
-Check out more of our Boston blogs for inspiration on more to see and do.
+Check out more of our Boston blogs and Boston tours for inspiration on more to see and do.

 Want to contrast all that sunshine with something a little shadier?
 Take a walk on the spooky side of Boston with our Haunted Boston Walking Tour.
 We’ll visit Boston Common and many more sites known for paranormal activity.